zSynctic/AutoClicker/README.md

 **A AutoClicker is a program that can automatically click or press buttons.**

 # Why use this AutoClicker?
-**Bored of the old looking autoclickers here is a powerful easy-to-use autoclicker with many features and Modern GUI!** <br />
+**Bored of the old-looking AutoClickers here is a powerful easy-to-use AutoClicker with many features and a Modern GUI!** <br />

 **This is a simple easy-to-use AutoClicker that can automatically click the mouse so fast and hold the mouse button down and has many other features!** <br />